jeffChan1993/Mocha-testing-exercise/README.md

 Run this command to install all dependencies
 <p> >> npm install</p>

-Start the program by this command, system will auto crate the tables when your database is correct
+Start the program by this command, system will auto crate the tables when your database config is correct
 <p> >> node index.js </p>